Getty Images/iStockphoto

 Edge computing

-Edge computing is becoming more popular as it has faster data speed responses and reduces latency.
-In addition, the data is closer to the end user or company generating data.
-The rising popularity of edge computing is also due to less cost for companies as cloud computing prices and subscriptions start to soar.
+Edge computing is gaining popularity as it has faster data speed responses and reduces latency compared to cloud computing.
+The rising popularity of edge computing is also due to lower costs for companies as cloud computing prices and subscriptions start to soar.
 With edge computing, data is processed in real time and does not connect to a cloud server.

-Since data is stored closer to the original source of its generation, it has less distance to travel to connect with company servers than it does if it were stored in a data center hundreds of miles away.
-With shorter travel distances to the network, edge computing pulls less energy than a permanent data center in both transferring data and maintaining the environment.
+Since data is stored closer to the original source of its generation, it has less distance to travel to connect with company servers than if stored in a data center hundreds of miles away.
+With shorter travel distances to the network, edge computing uses less energy than a permanent data center to transfer data and maintain the environment.

 The foreseeable growth of AI and IoT is evidence for analysts to predict a rise in edge computing through 2030.
-By 2030, the edge computing market is predicted to reach over $139 billion when its value in 2022 was just under $12 billion, according to Fortune Business Insights.
+By 2030, the edge computing market is expected to reach over $155.9 billion, from a value in 2023 of $16.45 billion, according to Grand View Research.

-Kelly Richardson is associate site editor for TechTarget's Data Center site.
+Kelly Richardson is site editor for Informa TechTarget's Data Center site.

 Next Steps